r0b3rt24/r0b3rt24/_pages/about.md

 social: True  # includes social icons at the bottom of the page
 ---

 Han is a software engineer @ Verkada Data Platform.
-Before he joined Verkada, and he worked @ Intuit Data Exchange as a software engineer.
+Before he joined Verkada, he worked @ Intuit Data Exchange as a software engineer.

 Han graduated from [University of Wisconsin-Madison](https://www.wisc.edu) in 05/2021 (B.S.), he majored in computer sciences, statistics, and philosophy.